sarah2244-4/science-revision-quiz/README.md

 - The background image and images on the landing page are all downloaded from [Creative Fabrica](https://www.creativefabrica.com/), through which I have a commercial license and can use these images on websites.

-### Advice
+### Acknowledgements

+- Thank you to Code Institute for providing detailed lessons.
-- Thank you to the Code Institute community on Slack for providing advice, particularly on changing the method on my form and advising to create a thank you page for it to limk to.
+- Thank you to the Code Institute community on Slack for providing advice and motivation.
 - Thank you to my mentor Spencer for his invaluable advice and expertise.